 In the journey of forming a new habit, there will be distractions, roadblocks and certain temptations that have the ability to deter your focus.
 A great way to keep on-track is by being prepared and creating accessible trigger points when you are confronted with such distractions.
 If the habit you want to create is to to get fit which involves eating more nutritious foods, be prepared by having snacks when someone offers you a sugary treat.
 It's important to persist in the new behaviour until it is so automatic and easy that you feel comfortable to say no. The more you practice your persistence, the easier it gets.

 This is the fun part: give yourself a reward of some kind for practising and creating the new behaviour.
 Whether it's treating yourself to a new pair of sneakers that you've had your eye on for a while or an upcoming vacation, having something that is meaningful to you to work towards will dictate your success.

 Understanding how to build new habits (and how your current ones work) is essential for making progress in your health, happiness, and life.
-All MiGoals diaries feature a section to list five new habits that you're working towards at the beginning of each week.
-Shop the range here.
+All MiGoals diaries feature a section to list five new habits that you're working towards at the beginning of each week you can shop the range here.